moosylog/oma/README.md

 ## Effortless migration

-OMA runs locally in your browser and converts your layout in place.
+OMA runs locally in your browser.

 No uploads.
 No servers.
 No waiting.

-Just drop your file in and get a MoErgo-ready layout out.
+Just drop in your file and get a MoErgo-ready layout.

 ---